johnjhacking/Buffer-Overflow-Guide/README.md

 3. Vulnserver: [Download Link](https://sites.google.com/site/lupingreycorner/vulnserver.zip?attredirects=0) (if you're following along with TheCyberMentor's video series)

 # Additional Setup Considerations
-1. Ensure you have permisson to run executable files as Administrator on Windows.
+1. Ensure you have permission to run executable files as Administrator on Windows.
-2. Download or Copy the code of [Mona.py](https://github.com/corelan/mona/blob/master/mona.py), you will need this for module functionality in Immunity Debugger.
+2. Download or Copy the code of [Mona.py](https://github.com/corelan/mona/blob/master/mona.py); you will need this for module functionality in Immunity Debugger.
 3. Place the Mona.py file in the following directory: C:/Program Files(x86)/Immunity Inc/Immunity Debugger/PyCommands
-4. One last consideration: Ensure you have connectivity between your Lab Environment (do a ping from your linux host to your windows host) ping x.x.x.x - If you don't, please read guides on understanding Network Adapter Settings for your specific virtialization software.
+4. One last consideration: Ensure you have connectivity between your Lab Environment (do a ping from your Linux host to your windows host) ping x.x.x.x - If you don't, please read guides on understanding Network Adapter Settings for your specific virtualization software.
 5. If you're exploiting windows, please read the "Linux Considerations" section before attempting to start on any of these steps.
 6. Turn off Windows Defender or other Antivirus solutions.
-It's been known to have issues with Vulnserver.
-If you're testing against a different vulnerable machine, I still recommend doing the same to avoid any issues with Defender from killing your shell.
+If you don't, you may have issues with Vulnserver.
+If you're testing against a different vulnerable machine, I still recommend doing the same to avoid any problems with Defender killing your shell.

 # Table of Contents
 1. Identification